fenomas/generator-awesome/README.md

  3. In a terminal, from `generator-core` folder, run:  `npm install`
  4. Clone or download [this][4] repository, and from inside the folder run `npm install`
  5. Install [julius][5].
 The easiest way is probably to use [macports][6] and run the command `sudo port install julius`, but it can also be built from source, or perhaps run from binaries.
+ 6. Note: if you have trouble installing julius on Mac, installing portaudio seems to fix the problem.
+Try doing `sudo port install portaudio` and then try installing julius again.

 ### Using the plugin